edgexfoundry/edgex-compose/compose-builder/README.md

 3. Update the `RELEASE`, `REPOSITORY`, `CORE_EDGEX_REPOSITORY`, `APP_SVC_REPOSITORY`, and `versions` contained in the `.env` file appropriately for the new release
 4. Run `make build`
 5. Commit changes, open PR and merge PR
+6. TAG the new release branch, i.e. `2.0.0`
-6. Update documentation for the new release to refer to the new release branch.
+7. Update documentation for the new release to refer to the new release branch.

 ### Generate dot release compose files